brotSchimmelt/websec/data/README.md

 ?>
 ```

-Furthermore, the databases contain a fake token on **hard** difficulty that is needed for the CSRF challenge.
+Furthermore, the databases contain a fake token on **hard** difficulty that is needed to solve the the CSRF challenge.

 ## Reset
 The student can choose to reset the database in the challenge settings.
-In this case the database is removed from the **data/** directory and re-created as displayed above.
+In this case the database is removed from the **data/** directory and recreated with the ```create_sqli_db``` function.

 ## Change Challenge Difficulty

-In order to change the difficulty for the SQLi challenge, the SQLite database needs to be deleted and initialized with the corresponding structure and entries for the new difficulty (see the code above).
+In order to change the difficulty for the SQLi challenge, the SQLite database needs to be deleted and initialized with the corresponding structure and entries for the new difficulty (see the code sample above).